sboudoux/gousto/README.md

 # README

-## Gousto tech/coding test ?
+## Gousto tech/coding test

-- What am I asked to do?
+- This test

-Build a small, standalone, restful API.
+Build a small restful API to demonstrate coding capabilities and knowledge in regard sof PHP, OOP, MVC, framework, database and API.

 - What I believe is expected from me...
-  1. Showing my understanding of the technologies (php, restful API, ORM & data storage solution, MVC framework, unit-testing, API testing, composer, git... as much as tech and skills I can
+  1. Showing my understanding of the technologies (php, restful API, ORM & data storage solution, MVC framework, unit-testing, API testing, composer, git... as many skills I can
   2. Showing quality code and a reliable app structure (clear segmentation, interfaces, MVC, SOLID, Dry code)
-  3. showing I'm serious and commited about this test and willing to put hours of my personal time into this coding test.
+  3. Showing I'm serious and commited about this test and willing to put hours of my personal time into this coding test.
-  4. relying on framework and mainstream technologies so I don't build everything from scratch and spend too much time
+  4. Relying on framework and mainstream technologies so I don't build everything from scratch and spend too much time

 - Key technical aspects for this project (IMO):